 A typical example of this canon is the Doryphoros, which is one of the best known sculptures of the Classical Era.

-However, just as today there are few bodies that fit into current ideas of the “ideal” body, it is likely that few bodies in Polycleitus’ day fit the “ideal” body type of the Doryphoros as well.
+However, just as today there are few bodies that fit into current ideas of the “ideal” body, it's likely that few bodies in Polycleitus’ day fit the “ideal” body type of the Doryphoros as well.

 Another goal of canons is to establish a unit of